A neutral state interned an Iranian warship in March. Almost no one covered it.

 Sri Lanka's choice was not obviously the path of least diplomatic resistance.
 Three alternatives were available.

 First, the Sri Lankan government could have refused entry, citing the 24-hour limit, and required the Bushehr to depart.
-This would have placed the ship in immediate operational jeopardy — without a friendly port within steaming range and with U.S. attack submarines confirmed to be in the area, the Bushehr would in all likelihood have been sunk within a few days, with the consequent loss of 208 crew.
-The diplomatic and humanitarian implications for Sri Lanka of refusing refuge to a non-combatant supply vessel under those conditions would have been substantial.
+This would have placed the ship in immediate operational jeopardy: without a friendly port within steaming range and with U.S. attack submarines confirmed in the area, the Bushehr would in all likelihood have been sunk within days, with the loss of its 208 crew.
+Refusing refuge to a non-combatant supply vessel under those conditions would have carried substantial diplomatic and humanitarian costs.

 Second, Sri Lanka could have permitted the Bushehr to enter, resupply, and depart within the 24-hour limit, implicitly accepting that the ship would be sunk shortly after.
 Both the Sri Lankan press and the Iranian government would have presented this as effective complicity in the destruction of an unarmed vessel.
 That would have damaged Sri Lankan-Iranian relations, which carry real economic content for Colombo, without offering any compensating diplomatic value.